nationalarchives/dr2-ingest/scala/lambdas/preingest-tdr-aggregator/README.md

 DynamoDB is used to prevent the same message being included in multiple groups due to SQS's at-least-once delivery guarantee.
 The application is designed to handle a failure of the aggregation-lambda, ensuring that events do not become stuck within the DynamoDB table and preventing re-processing.

+The lambda is configured to receive messages from our input queue.
+The Event Source Mapping for this is configured with the highest possible BatchSize and MaximumBatchingWindowInSeconds; the Lambda won't be invoked until the payload size is 6MB or 300 seconds has elapsed since the first message was received.

+On the surface, the processing this Lambda completes is relatively simple.
+It creates a new UUID to be used as the batchId, sends this UUID to our batch-queue with a delay, attempts to write the message to our lock-table, and returns a partial batch response so that only messages that were successfully written our lock-table are deleted from the input-queue.
+We send the batchId first to ensure that the batch is processed even if the Lambda times out before it finishes processing.
+And use a ConditionExpression when writing to DynamoDB to prevent the same message from being processed in multiple batches simultaneously.

+However, due to Lambda's 6MB invocation payload limit and the large amount of non-optional SQS metadata included in each received message, we need to make this function smarter if it is to handle batches of more than a few thousand items.
+We do this by caching the current batchId outside of the handler function.
+To encourage Lambda to handle messages within the same function containers, we specify a MaximumConcurrency on the Event Source Mapping which prevents Lambda from scaling up with additional SQS pollers.
+As we now want multiple invocations of the Lambda function to complete before we begin processing the batch, we implement a MAX_SECONDARY_BATCHING_WINDOW variable into our code to specify how long we should wait before starting to process a batch.

 There is a method to create a new group.
 * Generate a new group ID
 * Generate an expiry time of the lambda timeout plus the batching window.